-Every kitchen whether commercial or home kitchen needs to have a minimum of two sprinform pans.
+Every kitchen whether commercial or home kitchen needs to have a minimum of two springform pans.
 You can only avoid them if you want to keep using hacks and alternative measures.
-The reason is because of the design of springform pans.
+This is because of the specific design of springform pans.

 Once your cake or dessert is baked, you unlock the bands holding the sides; you can either leave the cake or dessert on the base of the pan or slide it unto another serving plate or platter.